Babettestam/shoeOfLightning/README.md

 # shoeOfLightning
-The shoe of lighning is a school project.
+The shoe of lightning is a school project.